nus-cs2103-AY1920S1/duke/docs/README.md

 This document uses the following typographical conventions:

-`sort`  A grey highlight (called a mark-up) indicates that this is a command that can be type into the command line and executed by the application.
+`sort`  A mark-up indicates that this is a command that can be type into the command line and executed by the application.

 :exclamation:   An exclamation sign indicates important information